it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.3.3
 - Use Separate Storage Containers for Unique Data Classifications - Don't overload one container with data at various classification levels.
-Create separate containers with appropriate names and configuration settings for each data classification level. [there's also record specific encryption for sensitive coresident food]
+Create separate containers with appropriate names and configuration settings for each data classification level.

 [AMW: I dont understand the comment.
 Maybe a level 3 item?]
+[pl:this is fine, for some of the cloud services and databases you can per field level encryption where the data is co-resident with other customers data, but each customer's data is encrypted using a key unique to that organizaition.
+IMO not really necessary for this]

 >Follow your data classification scheme and establish containers based on sensitivity.
 Also, don't mix production and test data or data from different technologies and products.